-Today Hawkshead Grammar School is open as a Museum, from 1st April to 31st October each year.
+Today Hawkshead Grammar School is open as a Museum, from 29th March to 31st October.

 The Museum is in the old Grammar School building in the village of Hawkshead, Cumbria.

 It houses a unique collection of historic artefacts relating to the ancient School, some of which date back to the Sixteenth Century.

 There are multiple rooms and points of interest inside the building for visitors to see.

 William Wordsworth and his brothers attended the Grammar School and boarded with Ann Tyson, first in Hawkshead and later in Colthouse, about half amile away along the shore of Esthwaite Water.
 Wordsworth liked to walk around the lake and roam the fields before and after school, and it is easy to imagine that today as both the school and the village look much as they did in Wordsworth's day.
 We offer a 'Walk in Wordsworth's Country' walking map with admission to the museum.